This article discusses the considerations when selecting a current transformer. For most applications, the easiest approach is to:

 Opening vs. Solid-Core CTs

 Solid-core CTs require that the conductor be disconnected to pass it through the opening in the CT.
 This is not difficult when the wire gauge is small but becomes impractical with larger wire gauges and multiple parallel conductors.
 Installing solid-core CTs requires turning off the power to the circuit and disconnecting the conductor from the breaker or fuse, so the installation is more difficult.
-However, solid-core CTs are generally more accurate and less expensive.
+However, solid-core CTs are generally more accurate and less expensive then conventional split-core CTs.

-Split-core and bus-bar CTs can be opened for installation around a wire.
+Split-core CTs can be opened for installation around a conductor.
 For most retrofit installations, this is much faster and easier.
-Large electrical services with multiple parallel conductors typically use bus bar style CTs that are available in opening sizes of 12″x24″ with a current rating to 6000 amps or larger.
+Large electrical services with multiple parallel feed conductors traditional use large split-core CTs such as our CTBL Series CTs, installed around all the conductors or around the bus bars .
+Custom current ranges and sizes are are available in widths from 1.5″ to 12.0″ and leg lengths from 2.0″ to 12.0″.

-For best accuracy, use the Accu-CT or any of our CTs available in revenue grade versions (with Option C0.6).
-For non-revenue grade CTs, the solid-core CTs are generally the most accurate.
-Also check the phase angle specifications, because low phase angle errors (see Measurement Errors Due to CT Phase Shift) provide better accuracy for loads with low power factors.
+For best accuracy, use our ACTL Series split-core current transformers or any of our other CTs available in revenue grade versions (class 0.6).
+For non-revenue grade CTs, use the standard ACTL models (class 1.0) or the CTT series of solid-core CTs, which are also class 1.0.
+When using other brands of CTs, check the phase angle specifications, because low phase angle errors (see Measurement Errors Due to CT Phase Shift) provide better accuracy for loads with low power factors.

 As the measured current varies, the accuracy of the current transformer will vary.
-CTs are most accurate from 10% to 100% of rated current.
+Traditional CTs are most accurate from 10% to 100% of rated current.
 Above 100% of rated current, the WattNode input circuitry may start to clip, resulting in rapidly degrading accuracy.
-Below 10% of rated current, the accuracy remains good for most models, but gradually degrades.
+Below 10% of rated current, the accuracy of traditional CTs degrades.

 See http://en.wikipedia.org/wiki/Crest_factor for an overview of crest factor.